 1. Conceptual Education Phase

 In some cases, you might be able to deal with the stressor directly by influencing change in the external situation itself.
-In other cases, you work with the therapist to deal with them indirectly by working on changing how you respond to them through your thoughts and behaviors.
+In other cases, you work with the therapist to deal with them indirectly by changing how you respond to them through your thoughts and behaviors.

 2. Skills Development & Consolidation Phase